Revox B215: Overall evaluation

 Reviewers between 1985 and 1988 unanimously gave the B215 excellent marks, particularly for the quality of its tape transport.
 Len Feldman of Modern Electronics wrote that "... on an overall basis ... it is, truly, a Rolls-Royce among cassette recorders.
 Its marque evades prestige.
 Moreover, it's built to last, and to go on meeting or exceeding all of its published specifications after many years of use."

 In comparative tests by Stereo Review (United States, 1988) and Audio (West Germany, 1985), the B215 was ranked one of the two best decks on the market, the other being the Nakamichi Dragon.
 The B215 surpassed the Dragon in the mechanical department, having a simpler, robust, durable tape transport.
 The B215 was losing to the Dragon in dynamic range and subjective level and the spectrum of noise; other subjectively detected differences in sonic signatures were insignificant and could be interpreted in favor of either contestant.
 Sonically, both the B215 and the Dragon surpassed equally expensive ASC and Tandberg decks and the much cheaper flagship models by Harman Kardon, Onkyo and TEAC.

-The Dragon had an edge over the B215 and all other competitors in its automatic azimuth correction system.
-The Dragon could easily "digest" tapes recorded on other, often misaligned, equipment.
-Its six-channel, azimuth-sensing replay head remained a unicorn, an unprecedented pinnacle of cassette technology.
-Apart from a short-lived Marantz effort, no competitor ever tried to replicate it.
-Production and aftermarket servicing of azimuth-sensing heads proved too difficult even for Nakamichi, and instead of developing the Dragon line, the company began production of unidirectional auto-reversing decks that physically flipped the cassette instead of reversing the transport.